 The southern branch of this sacred tree in Buddhagaya was ceremoniously brought to Sri Lanka by Arahant Sangamitra Maha Theri in 236 BC, with the patronage of Emperor Dharmashoka.
 King Devanampiyatissa planted this Bodhi tree in his royal park 'Maha Meghavana Udyanaya' in Anuradhapura, under the guidance of Arahant Mahendra Maha Thero.
 Since then, this highly sacred Bodhi comparable to the living Buddha dwells there shining with glory.
 The Jaya Sri Maha Bodhi of Anuradhapura is the oldest living tree of the whole world with a written history.

-The IL Fullmoon Poya Day religious programme of Anuradhapura Mahaviharaya will be held during the whole day on 06th November 2014 under the advice and guidance of Atamasthanadhipathi Ven.
+The Unduvap Fullmoon Poya Day religious programme of Anuradhapura Mahaviharaya will be held during the whole day on 06th December 2014 under the advice and guidance of Atamasthanadhipathi Ven.
 Dr. Pallegama Siriniwasa Nayaka Thero.
 The religious programmes including the Observance of Sil, Dhamma Talks, Dhamma Discussions, Meditation and Bodhi Pooja will be conducted by the venerable Bhikkhus learned in Dhamma as well as famous scholars in the island.

 A world Heritage of Tranquility